-- Writing a letter of apology - Removal from the group (in class); - · Withdrawal of break and lunchtime privileges; - Withholding participation in any school trip or sports events that are not an essential part of the curriculum; - Fixed term and permanent exclusion from school.
-An exclusion would only be considered in a case of extreme and continuing bad behaviour, bullying, sexual harassment etc. Any exclusion for even a short period would be at the discretion of the Headteacher, who would always seek advice on the matter.
+- Writing a letter of apology

+- Removal from the group (in class);

+- Withdrawal of break and lunchtime privileges;

+- Withholding participation in any school trip or sports events that are not an essential part of the curriculum;

+- Child going on report;

+- Internal exclusion;

+- Fixed term exclusion

+• Permanent exclusion from school.
+School would always seek legal advice at this stage.
+A permanent exclusion would only be considered in a case of extreme and continuing behaviour.